codemirror/website/site/examples/lang-package/index.md

 syntax error somewhere in your file.
 And finally, it is practical when it produces a syntax tree in a [format](https://lezer.codemirror.net/docs/ref/#tree) that the highlighter can consume.
-Very few parsers can easily be integrated to work like.
+Very few existing parsers can easily be integrated in such a context.

-If your language defines a formal [context-free grammar](https://en.wikipedia.org/wiki/Context-free_language), you may be able to base a Lezer grammar on that with relative ease (depending on how much dodgy tricks the language uses—they almost always do something that doesn't fit the context-free formalism, but Lezer has some mechanisms to deal with that).
+If your language defines a formal [context-free grammar](https://en.wikipedia.org/wiki/Context-free_language), you may be able to base a Lezer grammar on that with relative ease—depending on how much dodgy tricks the language uses.
+Almost all languages do some things that don't fit the context-free formalism, but Lezer has some mechanisms to deal with that.

 The Lezer
 [guide](https://lezer.codemirror.net/docs/guide/#writing-a-grammar)